cthit/EatIT/README.md

 ### Features
 * Allow people to online organize a food order (for pizza for example).
-* Summerizes same item orders
+* Summarizes same item orders
 * Easily shareable link to specific order.

 ### Physical requirements